nrc-cnrc/EGSnrc/HEN_HOUSE/omega/beamnrc/BEAMnrc_examples/README.md

  EX10MeVe             | a generic 10 MeV electron beam accelerator
  EXphantom            | calculating dose components on the central axis using the CM CHAMBER

+These examples were authored by Blake Walters in 2004.